Unapologetic, rustic Indian cuisine w/ fiery, authentic flavors. A

 Important Note

-Some diners find the restaurant to be overly spicy, greasy, or salty.
-Reservations can be difficult to secure, and the location within Essex Market might detract from the ambiance for some.
-Certain adventurous dishes, like the rabbit, may require advance ordering.
+Some diners find the food intensely spicy, and reservations can be difficult to secure.
+The restaurant's location within Essex Market might detract from the ambiance for some.

 Positive"This user advises skipping Dhamaka if noise is a concern, as they found the restaurant to be excessively loud."